 Past extinction rates cannot be calculated for individual species, and the fossil record is too incomplete to calculate extinction rates within genera across the entire Bivalvia.
 Accordingly, we use extinction rates of genera, aggregated into families.
 In bivalves, as in most fossil invertebrates, the stratigraphic ranges of genera are much better documented than that of species [13]; morphologically defined bivalve genera have been found to have macroevolutionary and macroecological properties highly correlated with genera defined on molecular grounds, so that paleontological and present-day units are likely to be consistent.
 Families represent a level of aggregation that is a compromise between phylogenetic resolution, taxonomic stability and sufficient numbers within units.
 Extinction rates of bivalve genera are significantly clustered within families [13] indicating that families can be treated as relatively cohesive units in terms of extinction risk.

-Pairwise Spearman’s rank-order correlations between the contributing variables in PERIL are presented in SOM Table 1.
-Comparisons of the use of different threshold levels are shown in SOM Figure 2.
+Pairwise Spearman’s rank-order correlations between the contributing variables in PERIL are presented in Table S1.
+Comparisons of the use of different threshold levels are shown in Figure S2.
 Both figures show raw counts of species in cells, rather than proportions, for clarity.

 Because of the range-scaling, PERIL is a relative, not absolute, measure of risk.
 Species are assessed as being at greater or lesser risk than other species in the dataset under consideration: a PERIL score of 0.5 in one analysis is not equivalent to a PERIL score of 0.5 in a separate analysis.